Looking up at the summit ridge to Ruby Pyramid

-Ruby Pyramid is a lofty summit in the Ruby Mountains a little less than a half mile away from Ruby Dome.
+Ruby Pyramid is a lofty summit in the Ruby Mountains; located a little less than a half mile away from Ruby Dome 11,387'.
+It can often be confused with Ruby Dome due to its proximity and similar height.

-Ruby Pyramid is actually the second highest peak in the Ruby Mountains, but is rarely noted as a major summit in the Ruby Mountain Range.
-This is despite the fact it has a prominence of about 355’ above the saddle it shares with Ruby Dome.
+Ruby Pyramid is the second highest peak in the Ruby Mountains, but is rarely noted as a major summit in the Ruby Mountain Range.
+This is despite the fact it has a prominence of 438’ above the saddle it shares with Ruby Dome.
 It isn’t even named on USGS topo maps.
 Nor is it listed as a “point”.
 The 11,373’ is based on the fact that it is approximately 14’ lower than Ruby Dome according to Google Earth™.
+Peakbagger.com lists the mountain as Ruby Dome - East Peak

 When to Climb